kormax/apple-enhanced-contactless-polling/README.md

 When device makes a decision, it is mostly, although not in all cases (excluding keys) signified by a card image appearing along with a spinner.

+<img src="./assets/EM.DECISION.webp" alt="![Image showing express mode animation after decision]" width=250px>

-Even though ECP is sent during the polling loop, device does not answer to it.
+Even though ECP is sent during the polling loop, device does not answer to it directly.
 Instead it responds to a polling frame related to technology of the pass that the device had decided to use.

-<img src="./assets/EM.DECISION.webp" alt="![Image showing express mode animation after decision]" width=250px>

 When device enters the loop initially: